 The Trustees assess whether the use of going concern is appropriate i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the company to continue as a going concern.
-The Trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements, to December 2024.
+The Trustees make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements, to December 2025.

 The Trustees have concluded that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
-This is primarily because the College is funded by the ESFA and the amount of funding for the financial year 2023/24 is known and guaranteed.
-The amount of funding is based on student numbers, which are gradually increasing and hence the funding will increase too.
-The Academy Trust has submitted its record of students on the enumeration date in November 2023, and so expects that the funding for the year to 2024/25 will be in excess of the previous year.
+This is primarily because the College is funded by the ESFA and the amount of funding for the financial year 2024/25 is known and guaranteed.
+The amount of funding is based on student numbers, which have been increasing and hence the funding will increase too.
+The Academy Trust has submitted its record of students on the enumeration date in November 2024, and so expects that the funding for the year to 2024/25 will be in excess of the previous year.

-As at 31 August 2023 the Academy Trust held cash reserves of £3,658k, and the cashflow forecast for the twelve months from the approval of the financial statements show that the Academy Trust can meet liabilities as they fall due.
+As at 31 August 2024 the Academy Trust held cash reserves and short term deposits of £3,236k, and the cashflow forecast for the twelve months from the approval of the financial statements show that the Academy Trust can meet liabilities as they fall due.